phicau/olaFlow_supplementary/README.md

 Supplementary materials for the olaFlow project (https://github.com/phicau/olaFlow), including new solvers, modules and tutorials.

-All tutorials include Allrun and Allclean scripts for automatic running/cleaning the case.
+All tutorials include *run* and *clean* scripts for automatic running/cleaning the case.

 Compatibility has been tested with the OpenFOAM® versions reported only.

 # Download and compilation - Basic download guide

-To get a full copy of olaFlow supplementary materials, run in a terminal:
+To get a full copy of the olaFlow supplementary materials, run in a terminal:

 `git clone git://github.com/phicau/olaFlow_supplementary.git`